MessyComposer/django-sqlite-user-db/README.md

 [![codecov](https://codecov.io/gh/MessyComposer/django-sqlite-user-db/graph/badge.svg?token=2ER3QRHUT0)](https://codecov.io/gh/MessyComposer/django-sqlite-user-db)

 **Disclaimer:**
-This package purely experimental and is not intended for production use.
+This package is purely experimental and is not intended for production use.
 Use at your own discretion.

 ---